 - Miyamoto, K. “Examining Equitable Educational Opportunities for Refugee Primary School Students in Uganda”, at the Africa Education Research Forum (AERF), Hiroshima University, October 2017.

 - Programming (C, Java, Java Script, Python, etc.) and HTML

 - Database (MySQL)

 Message to Potential Candidates to Ogawa Seminar

-I was interested in the Educational Development studies, so choosing the Professor Ogawa Seminar was one of the best options for me.
-Professor Ogawa Seminar gives you a great opportunity to acquire practical knowledge about economics and statistics in education.
-In addition to this, Professor Ogawa kindly gives his students many opportunities to grow as future professionals, which includes not only presentations at the conferences, but also internships and fieldwork in the developing countries.
+I was interested in the educational development studies, so choosing Professor Ogawa’s seminar was one of the best options for me.
+His seminar gives you a great opportunity to acquire practical knowledge about education in developing countries.
+In addition, he kindly gives his students many advise to grow as future professionals.

-Everyone, who is considering joining Professor Ogawa Seminar, I advise you to pay a visit once.
+Everyone, who is considering joining Professor Ogawa’s seminar, I advise you to pay a visit once.
 I’m looking forward to studying with you.